 Keeping warm is one of the most important things when working in cold weather.
 The key is finding a balance of wearing enough layers to stay warm while still being able to maintain a good range of mobility to perform your work.

 Layer clothing with some moisture-wicking thermals on your inner layer and have a waterproof outer layer to prevent moisture from soaking into your clothing.
 If clothing gets wet, it’s important to change into dry clothes to avoid losing body heat.

 Limit the amount of skin exposed to cold temperatures with careful attention to the extremities by wearing knit hats and earmuffs for the head, wool socks for the feet, balaclavas for the face, and gloves and mittens for the hands.

 For more tips on keeping warm on the construction site, be sure to check out our 10 Tips for Keeping Warm on the Construction Site.

 Make sure each of your company’s fleet of work trucks and vehicles is equipped with winter weather emergency kits.
-Your kits should include a shovel, ice scraper and brush, sleeping bag, water, non-perishable snacks like protein bars, tow straps, emergency flares and a backup battery for your cell phone.
-It’s also a good idea to have some cat litter, snow or sand to help with traction in case you get stuck.
-Encourage your workers to create emergency kits to for their personal vehicles.
+Your kits should include a shovel, ice scraper and brush, sleeping bag, water, non-perishable snacks like protein bars, tow straps, emergency flares, and a backup battery for your cell phone.
+It’s also a good idea to have some cat litter, salt, or sand to help with traction in case you get stuck.
+Encourage your workers to create emergency kits for their personal vehicles.